 Presentations and a new YouTube channel

 2021's simplified liquidation and restructuring regime for small business (Part 5.3B of the Corporations Act 2001) was a hot topic for fellow accounting and business advisory professionals throughout the year.
-Paul Gidley, director Jeff Shute and manager Luka Pilipovic were all kept busy making presentations on the topic.
+Paul Gidley and Jeff Shute were kept busy making presentations on the topic.

 Paul Gidley gave a presentation to his fellow professionals at the ARITA Expert Series – “Realisation of property post-bankruptcy-discharge” then joined fellow director Ben Ismay in a presentation on “Small business insolvency and issues for owners" at the Financial Counsellor's Association of NSW annual conference.